micropatel/code-challenge/README.md

 ## 7. How to deliver this challenge

-Please deliver the solution using a public repository URL on GitHub.
+Please deliver the solution using a public repository URL on GitHub and send it back to your contact person.
 Your repository should contain full instructions and documentation for us to run and test the project.
 You can clone and develop on top of this repository as well.

 ## 8. How we are evaluating